What is the Green New Deal?

 1) By the end of the Green New Deal resolution (and accompanying fact sheet) I was laughing so hard I nearly cried.
 If a bunch of GOPers plotted to forge a fake Democratic bill showing how bonkers the party is, they could not have done a better job.
 It is beautiful.

 Here’s the problem.
-My moderate Republican friends tell me their biggest concerns about the rallying cry for climate action is that it invites an all-you-can-eat buffet of government regulations and spending programs.
+My moderate Republican friends have told me for years that their biggest concerns about climate action are that it invites an all-you-can-eat buffet of government regulations and spending programs.
 But they have been losing ground.
 According to a national survey from Pew Research, two-thirds of Americans think the federal government is doing too little to address climate change.
 The same survey says more than three-quarters of Republicans think the country needs more solar and wind farms.
 In the face of such broad public support for climate action and clean energy, it was getting harder and harder for Republican leadership to continue ignoring climate and energy policy.
 That is, until the Green New Deal.

 The Republican Irony